Larry Dolan & Paul Dolan

 cut ties with Cleveland the old ball team was in need of a new moniker.

-Soon after Nap Lajoie was a memory to the club, they settled on Indians for their new nickname.
+Soon after Nap Lajoie was a memory to the club, they settled on Indians for their new nickname in 1915.
 Some say this was inspired by the Boston

 Braves World Series success of 1914 in which Cleveland wished to emulate.
-Some other accounts say that the name was a tribute to Louis Sockalexis in that
+Some other accounts say that the name was originally intended as a tribute to Louis Sockalexis, a Native American baseball player who played for the Cleveland Spiders in the late 19th century.
+However, over time, the name and logo became associated with negative stereotypes and caricatures of Native Americans.

 << American League | Cleveland Guardians | Kansas City Royals | Detroit Tigers | Minnesota Twins | Chicago White Sox